 What started a couple of years ago as speculation has now become fact: For the first time in history, the Corvette will be a mid-engined layout beginning in 2020.

 The move to mid-engine is no doubt the largest shake-up in Corvette history dating back to the 1950s.
 Through the decades Corvette has stayed true to predictable evolution, with each successive generation leveraging new technologies that improve upon the previous.
 But the fundamental formula has always remained consistent, and that’s largely the way the Corvette faithful like it.
 (When the current generation C7 was released, it was considered “controversial” because of its newly squared taillights.)

 So why abandon the age-old, proven Corvette formula now?
 Here’s the backdrop, and what we know so far.

-Soon after those initial taillight design gripes died down, and certainly once the C7 hit the roads, everyone was forced to acknowledge the excellence of the latest ’Vette.
-Since introduction in 2014, the C7 has been a resounding victory for Chevy.
+Soon after those initial taillight design gripes died down, and certainly, once the C7 hit the roads, everyone was forced to acknowledge the excellence of the latest ’Vette.
+Since the introduction in 2014, the C7 has been a resounding victory for Chevy.

 U.S. Corvette sales by year.